SteeltoeOSS/Documentation/api/v4/security/redis-key-storage-provider.md

 ### Add Cloud Foundry Configuration

-The Steeltoe package `Steeltoe.Configuration.CloudFoundry` reads Redis credentials from Cloud Foundry service bindings (`VCAP_SERVICES`) and maps them into the application's configuration in format that the Redis connector can read.
+The Steeltoe package `Steeltoe.Configuration.CloudFoundry` reads Redis credentials from Cloud Foundry service bindings (`VCAP_SERVICES`) and maps them into the application's configuration in a format that the Redis connector can read.
 Add the configuration provider to your application with this code:

 ```csharp